 It is a fairly quiet borough because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Millville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Millville has few renters and college students.
 But the biggest reason it is quieter in Millville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Millville may be for you.

-Millville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Millville doesn't have a public transportation system that people use for their commute.